MelSumner/a11y-automation/violations/button-link-text.md

 ## Point of Failure

-Buttons and links should not use "more" as the text
+Buttons and links should not use non-descriptive, non-unique words or phrases as the element's text content.
+Examples include "read more", "more", "read about it here", "click here".

 ## Automation